-Baby teeth aren’t temporary, they create the permanence of how your child’s dental health will be for the future.
+Baby teeth aren’t just temporary.
+They create the permanence of how your child’s dental health will be in the future.

 Baby teeth are super exciting for first-time parents.
 Once the hardships of getting them to break through and the teething phase are over, most parents give little thought to baby teeth.

-While they are a temporary fixture, if they are damaged, develop cavities, or if they aren’t taken very good care of, no harm, no foul, right?
+While they are a temporary fixture, if they are damaged, develop cavities, or if they aren’t taken excellent care of, no harm, no foul, right?
 Wrong.
-Baby teeth are extremely important to your child’s overall dental health.
+Baby teeth are crucial to your child’s overall dental health.

 When should your child first see their dentist?